Diablillowilly/DesktopChangerConfigurator/README.md

 The Desktop Changer COnfigurator tool will give you easy access to modify the settings from the <a href="https://github.com/Diablillowilly/DesktopChanger/">Marklin Desktop Changer</a> in a simple interface

+Features:
+ - Choose the most adequate resolution to your monitor, from the 6 available resolutions from the <a href="https://www.maerklin.de/de/service/multimedia/hintergrundbilder/hintergrundbilder/">marklin backgrounds webpage</a>
+ - Choose if you want to store and keep the backgrounds, and where
+ - Choose if you want to download the "cleaned" background from the previous month (everytime a new month is uploaded, the background from the previous month is reuploaded with the calendar removed)

 How to use

 1. Select the most adequate resolution for your monitor